Kurt Cobain: Health and addiction

 At school Cobain was diagnosed with attention deficit disorder and was prescribed Ritalin.
+However, his mother felt the medication did not help and instead changed his diet in line with the Feingold Diet, which was popular at the time, which she says was more successful.
 Throughout most of his life, Cobain had chronic bronchitis and intense physical pain due to an undiagnosed chronic stomach condition.
 In an interview with Jon Savage in 1993 he said, "Every time I've had an endoscope, they find a red irritation in my stomach.
 But it's psychosomatic, it's all from anger.
 And screaming".
 He then goes on to mention that he, "had minor scoliosis in junior high".
 According to The Telegraph, Cobain had depression.
 In 1993, he told Michael Azerrad that he had narcolepsy and manic depression.
 His cousin brought attention to the family history of suicide, mental illness and alcoholism, noting that two of her uncles had died by suicide with guns.

 According to Cross, Cobain suffered a mental breakdown midway through Nirvana's show in Rome on November 27, 1989.
 After smashing his guitar, he climbed a 30 ft speaker stack and shouted, "I'm going to kill myself!".
 Eventually he climbed down and took the following day off, sightseeing with Sub Pop manager, Bruce Pavitt.
 Cobain completed the remaining five European tour dates and returned to the USA.